SergKirichenko/hillel_05_2022_support/README.md

 ```
 ___
 ## Description
+#### Config
+- In folder lie files of configuration our project
+  - settings - contains all project settings
+  - urls - sets associations of url-addresses with views
 #### Authentication
 - Have the panel of administration  with database of users.
 Can sign up, sign in/out.
 Also in app can assign to role of user.
   - migrations/ - Has a files with descriptions all fields of database model of admin panel
   - admin.py - the admin panel itself
   - models.py - the model for working with database
+  - asgi - entry point for ASGI-compatible web servers serving the project (required for deployment to a public site)
+  - wsgi - used to establish communication between a Django application and a web server.
+We use it like an utility

 #### Core
 - Tickets - can work with tickets of users requests.
 App have a database of a tickets.
 - Comments  - can work with comments of users.
 App have a database of comments to the tickets.